rgp62/MOR-Physics/README.md

-This code implements the operator regression technique discussed in [1]. `morp.py` implements the collection of parameterized operators in [1]. `heat.ipynb` is an example script learning the heat equation from its analytical solution.
+This code implements the operator regression technique discussed in [1,2]. `morp.py`contains a collection of parameterized operators. `heat.ipynb` is an example script that learns the heat equation from its analytical solution.

 #### Requirements
 `Python >= 3.5`